 - Switch to multiple network connections, i.e., WiFi or Wired

-- Change network, i.e., connect to a mobile hotspot or different router or even try a public network
+- Change network, i.e., connect to a mobile hotspot, a different router or even try a public network

 1] Check if the system time is correct

-It is the top reason why the TLS handshake has failed most of the time.
-The system time is used to test whether the certificate valid or expired.
-If there is a mismatch between the time on your computer and the server, it can make certificates look expired.
-Fix the time by setting it to automatic.
+It is the primary reason why the TLS handshake fails most of the time.
+The system time is used to test whether the certificate is valid or expired.
+If there is a mismatch between the time on your computer and the server, it can cause certificates to appear expired.
+Set the time to automatic to ensure it is accurate.

-Now visit the website again, and check if has fixed the TLS handshake
+Now visit the website again, and check if it has fixed the TLS handshake

 2] Man in the middle problem

-There is one rule if it’s happening for one site, then its security software problem, but if it’s happening for all the websites, then its a system problem.
+There is one rule: if it’s happening for one site, then it’s a security software problem, but if it’s happening for all the websites, then it’s a system problem.

-The security software or browser extension on your computer may be intercepting the TLS connections and changing something which results in problematic TSL handshake.
-It is also possible that a virus on the system is causing all the TLS problem.
+The security software or browser extension on your computer may be intercepting TLS connections and modifying them, which results in a problematic TLS handshake.
+It is also possible that a virus on the system is causing all the TLS problems.

 Some browser extensions change proxy settings, and it may cause this problem.

 In either case, you need to fix your computer or security software.
-The best way to further verify this is by using another computer and open the same website or application, which was causing the problem.
+The best way to further verify this is by using another computer and opening the same website or application that was causing the problem.

 3] Change TLS Protocol in Windows